Cheah Cheng Hye: Proponent of value investing

-Note: The fund was created and managed during the first several years by Dato’ Seri Cheah and subsequently by the Value Partners Investment Team (Co-Chief Investment Officers: Dato’ Seri Cheah and Louis So; Senior Managers: Norman Ho and others).
+The fund was created and managed during the first several years by Dato’ Seri Cheah and subsequently by the Value Partners Investment Team (Co-Chief Investment Officers: Dato’ Seri Cheah and Louis So; Senior Managers: Norman Ho and others).

-Source: Value Partners High-Dividend Stocks Fund factsheet as of 31 December, 2024.
-HSBC is the trustee and custodian of the Fund.
+Source: Value Partners High-Dividend Stocks Fund factsheet as of 31 December 2024.
+HSBC was the trustee and custodian of the Fund.